tbot-rs/tbot/readme.md

 # `tbot`

-Write Telegram bots in Rust in an ease and nice way.
+Make cool Telegram bots with Rust easily.
 Here is a simple echo bot:

 ```rust
 use tbot::{prelude::*, Bot};